vitekr/FingersJS/README.md

 #### Data
 - direction (up, down, left, right)
 - velocity
-- target
+- target -->

 ### Pinch

 Pinch fires the event after the gesture is completed.
+It is designed for 4 finger pinch (known e.g., from iPads)
 #### Options
     {
         pinchInDetect: 0.6,